daffl/jquery.dform/readme.markdown

 ## jQuery UI

-jQuery.dForm adds automatic support for jQuery UI if it is available.
+jQuery.dForm automatically adds support for jQuery UI if it is available.
 If the form has the *ui-widget* class the plugin will automatically turn buttons into jQuery UI buttons and add corners to *text*, *textarea*, *password* and *fieldset* elements.